-Having served as a legal representative in various litigation proceedings and being an accredited general mediator, Hin Han is familiar with the common fundamental issues leading to disputes and often assists to curb risks of those at the onset during the contract preparation stage.
+Having previously served as solicitor in various civil litigation proceedings and qualified as an accredited general mediator, Hin Han is familiar with the common fundamental issues leading to disputes and aims to prevent those risks at the contract preparation stage.

-She has been seconded to an international securities firm and an international telecommunications company, to assist their in-house legal teams with each company’s day-to-day operations and major legal transactions and cases.
-These experiences have allowed her to further develop a pragmatic commercial approach to solve issues that arise in business operations.
+She has been seconded to an international securities firm and international telecommunications companies, to assist their in-house legal teams with day-to-day operations and major legal transactions.
+These experiences have allowed her to develop a pragmatic commercial approach to solve business operation issues.

-Hin Han also has experience with handling a range of criminal cases, including white collar criminal cases, both as a legal representative to defendants and to clients in reporting cases to authorities.
-She is also on the panel as a prosecutor on fiat for the Department of Justice.
+Hin Han has experience with handling a range of criminal cases, including white-collar investigations.
+She is also qualified as a prosecutor on fiat for the Department of Justice.

-Apart from work engagements, she enjoys contributing to the community and has been the awardee of the 4th Leadership Bauhinia Award (awarded by the Agency for Volunteer Service (AVS) to recognise professionals who have made outstanding contributions and achievements in volunteering with their professional skills, performed remarkably and served as a role model for service to the community) and the Hong Kong Law Society Pro Bono Community Work Recognition Gold Awards (recognising lawyers who provide more than 100 hours per year of pro bono advice and community service).
-She has also been awarded the Professional Volunteers Accreditation Recognition Programme Leadership Award and the Gold Award by the AVS.
+Apart from work engagements, she enjoys contributing to the community and has been awarded the 4th Leadership Bauhinia Award, the Gold Award of the Hong Kong Law Society Pro Bono Community Work Recognition and the Professional Volunteers Accreditation Recognition Programme Leadership Award and the Gold Award.